phisad/pytorch-expresso/README.md

 when not configuration is used.

 # The main flow

     +--------+      +--------------+
     | Steps  | <->  |  Callbacks   |
     +--------+      +--------------+

+# Experiment configuration

+This project uses a highly customizable configuration framework.

+The configuration structure is straight-forward:

+    configs
+        +-- cometml
+        +-- datasets
+        +-- models
+        +-- tasks
+        +-- experiments

+**cometml**: Define a comet-ml user to run experiments.
+Follow the sample.json.
+Then you can run the experiments using the -u myuser option.
+All added user files are git-ignored.
+Simply copy and rename the sample.json to myuser.json and provide the api-key, workspace and project name.

+**dataset**: Defines the dataset provider to use and the split structure and the vocabulary file.
+These configs assume that the dataset top directory is given with the -d /data/blockworld option.
+The dataset provider is dynamically loaded during the experiment using the configured package and class name.

+**models**: Define available models and their hyper-parameters for the experiments.
+The model is dynamically loaded during the experiment using the configured package and class name.
+Models link the network architecture to according hyper-parameters.
+Thus an architecture with different hyper-parameters requires an additional file.
+This automatically documents the training procedure (but might be problematic for automatic hyper-parameter search).

+**tasks**: Define task specific parameters that are necessary for both models and dataset providers.
+The task parameters are injected in the configured dataset and model e.g. vocabulary size.
+Tasks allow models and providers to behave slightly different while sharing most of the code along experiments.
+For example, a model architecture might stay the same while the classifcation task changes (source block vs directions).

+**experiments**: Combines *dataset, models and tasks* and allows to introduce further *params* to the training procedure (gpu, epochs, batch size).
+The previous mentioned can be directly included in the experiment config for better readability.
+Still, when certain modules are repeatitly used, then they can also be put into an own file.
+For example a certain task that is the same for all experiments.
+The modules are then referenced by their file names.

+These file references are dynamically loaded during the experiment assuming the config top dir is given in the ConfigurationLoader.
+The values for ["model", "dataset", "task", "steps"] which end with json are interpreted as seperate files and loaded as dict-like objects.
+This works recusively which allows experiment series.

+Experiment configurations allow for example to run:

+- different models on the same task and dataset (fnn vs rnn)
+- different tasks using the same model on the same datasets (source vs target loation)
+- different datasets using the same model and (possibly different) task (semantics vs locations)

 # Install